Marker Making in Garment Industry

 9High initial investment.Lower initial investment.

-11The information of patterns can be stored by 1.
+11The information about the patterns can be stored by 1.
 A digitizing system, 2.
 A scanning system.There is no automatic/electronic way of storing information.

 Computerized Marker Making